InsightDataScience/docker-workshop/chapter2/README.md

     FROM python:3.7

-This on is easy: We start with a system that has Python 3.7 preinstalled.
+This one is easy: We start with a system that has Python 3.7 preinstalled.
 We now run `apt-get update` to make sure our system has updated package lists for everything we want to add to it.

     RUN apt-get update